 Inspired by the stenciled and painted pumpkins I found last year, I decided to paint some of my own.
 I’d never even seen a white pumpkin before I found those pictures, and loved the look, so I decided to try bhg.com’s doily stenciling technique on an artificial white pumpkin.

-With a few key exceptions, I followed these instructions from bhg.com, and from their video:
+With a few key exceptions, I followed the instructions from this BHG video:

 If you want to try this yourself, watch the video above then read my tips below before getting started.